ClearSkyTeam/ClearSky/README.md

 ## [CRITICAL]: Please REMOVE xdebug in production server
  - You can comment out zend_extension=php_xdebug in your php.ini or recompile PHP without xdebug.
- - There is also a switch under debug in pocketmine.yml to force enable xdebug.
+ - There is also a switch under debug in pocketmine.yml to force enable xdebug. xdebug is not provided with the Binary files.
+Ask, if you want it.

 ## Advanced Features
 All features can be configed in pocketmine.yml.<br>